 Psychophysiological and Genetic Influences

-Studies have found that neurological abnormalities are sometimes correlated with conduct disorder.
-While there has been interest in the implication of the frontal lobe - limbic system partnership in the deficits of aggressive children, these problems may be the consequence of the increased likelihood for children with conduct disorder to experience abuse and subsequent head injuries.
+Neurological abnormalities are sometimes correlated with Conduct Disorder.
+There is interest in the role of the frontal lobe and limbic system in aggressive children, which may be due to physical abuse in children with Conduct Disorder and related head injuries.
 Both head injuries and limbic system anomalies can precipitate abnormal externalising behaviours.

 Final Word on Aetiology